Building Crosvm on Linux

 Cross-compilation

 Crosvm is built and tested on x86, aarch64, armhf, and riscv64.
-Your system needs some setup work to be able to cross-comple for other architectures, hence it is recommended to use the development container, which will have everything configured.
+Your system needs some setup work to be able to cross-compile for other architectures, hence it is recommended to use the development container, which will have everything configured.

 Note: Cross-compilation is not supported on gLinux.
 Please use the development container.